 Step 3: Complete a Teacher Education Program

 Bachelor's degree programs in art education generally include teacher education preparation programs so college students can earn their credentials and begin teaching after graduation.
 Teacher education programs typically require students to complete supplemental courses in lesson planning, classroom management and teaching methods.
 Additionally, students are assigned to teach at a school under the supervision of a licensed teacher.
 This allows them to apply learned methods and techniques, as well as gain teaching experience.

 The requirements for obtaining a teacher's certificationt vary by state, but most states only offer certification to applicants who have completed a formal education program.
 States also require that applicants pass basic skills tests in math and reading, in addition to demonstrating competency in art, media and design.
 Public schools hire only certified art teachers, while private schools and community art programs may not require teachers to be certified.

 Completing an internship, volunteering as an art teacher for community children's programs or working as a substitute teacher may provide prospective art teachers with valuable teaching experience and networking opportunities.
 Employment openings for art teachers can be found through local school boards, publications for educators and teachers' unions, as well as classified ads.

-The U.S. Bureau of Labor Statistics, BLS, (www.bls.gov) predicts that kindergarten, elementary, and middle school teachers will experience a 17% hike in job growth between 2010 and 2020, while high school teachers will experience a 7% jump during the same decade.
-Additionally, the BLS reported that median annual salaries for these career fields ranged between $53,400 and $55,050 in May of 2012.
+The U.S. Bureau of Labor Statistics, BLS, (www.bls.gov) predicts that kindergarten, elementary, and middle school teachers will experience a 12% hike in job growth between 2012 and 2022, while high school teachers will experience a 6% jump during the same decade.
+Additionally, the BLS reported that median annual salaries for these career fields ranged between $53,400 and $55,050 in May 2012.

 Related to How to Be an Art Teacher